octplane/go-code-classifier/README.markdown

 GO code classifier
 ==================

-This is an experiment to work around the fact that most public paste website are not able to guess the pasted syntax from the pasted snipper (cf http://stackoverflow.com/questions/9465215/pastie-with-api-and-language-detection ).
+This is an experiment to work around the fact that most public paste websites are not able to guess the pasted syntax from the pasted snippet (cf http://stackoverflow.com/questions/9465215/pastie-with-api-and-language-detection ).
 I've decided to try and learn Go and using a [Bayesian Classifier](https://github.com/jbrukh/bayesian), I'm writing a language classifier.

 Once I've something that can generate a working scanner, I will implement the website to paste your snippets.